binarykitchen/videomail-client/README.md

 You can change any of these through the `Videomail.init({ ... })` call.

-** Whitelist
+## Whitelist

-Examples will work right away on localhost on port 8080.
+Examples will work right away on localhost at port 8080.
 This because localhost is whitelisted on the remote Videomail server.

 In other words, if you deploy your piece on your own remote server, it won't work because that URL is not on the Videomail whitelist.
 To fix that, just reach me at https://binarykitchen.com/contact

 Like that I can make sure that my hard work won't be misused for bad stuff.

-** Backward compatibility
+## Backward compatibility

-Forget IE and Safari because they still doesn't support `getUserMedia()`, *chuckle* - whereas Firefox >= 33, Chrome >= 31, Opera >= 26, Chrome for Android >= 39 and Android Browser >= 37 will work like a charm.
+Forget IE, Safari and iPhones because they still doesn't support `getUserMedia()`, *chuckle* - whereas these browsers do work fine like a charm:

+* Firefox >= 33
+* Chrome >= 31
+* Opera >= 26
+* Chrome for Android >= 39
+* Android Browser >= 37

-** Development
+## Development

 This is just the beginning.
 I will add a lot more over time.

 Bear with me, there are lots of problems to crack, especially the audio part.
 Working on it ...

-** Thanks
+## Thanks

-These guys helped me a lot and inspired me for this mad project:
+These guys helped and/or inspired me for this mad project:

 * Dominic Tarr
 * Heath Sadler